sboysel/fredr/cran-comments.md

 * Added packages used only for examples to Suggests section of DESCRIPTION
 * Modified examples using packages in Suggests section of DESCRIPTION to only run if the package is available.

+Note: The examples for fredr_tags() and fredr_tags_series() take greater than 5s due to the response time from the FRED API itself.
+No modifications to the R code or changes to parameters such as 'limit' seem to be able to increase this response time.

 ## Previous resubmissions